syncfusion-content/flutter-docs/Flutter/calendar/date-navigations.md

 ## View navigation mode

 You can customize the swipe interaction of SfCalendar by using the [viewNavigationMode](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/SfCalendar/viewNavigationMode.html).
-You can allow or restrict to switching to previous or next views through the swipe interaction of SfCalendar.
-By default , the view navigation mode set as [viewNavigationMode.snap](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/ViewNavigationMode-class.html).
+You can allow or restrict switching to the previous or next views using the swipe interaction of SfCalendar.
+By default, the view navigation mode is set to [viewNavigationMode.snap](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/ViewNavigationMode-class.html).

 {% tabs %}
 {% highlight Dart %}